Frequently Asked Questions

-The deadline to apply to the EU Settlement Scheme is 30 June 2021, but you need to prove you lived in the UK before 31 December 2020.
-If you do not apply by the deadline, your residence in the UK will become unlawful.
-You will face the hostile environment policies and find it increasingly more difficult or impossible to rent a property, access work, welfare or other services.
+The deadline to apply to the EU Settlement Scheme was 30 June 2021 (unless you are applying as a joining family member).
+If you did not apply by the deadline, you will no longer have a provable lawful residence status in the UK.
+You will now face the hostile environment policies and may find it increasingly more difficult or impossible to rent a property, access work, welfare or other services.

-We heard many EU citizens applying for British citizenship for the reason they do not feel secure with settled status, or because they do not receive physical proof of their settled status.
+We heard many EU citizens applying for British citizenship (see this FAQ for costs and benefits) for the reason they do not feel secure with settled status, or because they do not receive physical proof of their settled status.
 There can be changes to the legislation underpinning the EU Settlement Scheme, although these should not remove rights guaranteed by the Withdrawal Agreement.
 Settled status can also be lost if you are abroad for more than 5 years, for example.
 (See also this FAQ on settled status 5-year absences)

 What work is left to advocate for on the EU Settlement Scheme?

-Currently, the3million is focussing on campaigning for a legal safety bridge between the end of freedom of movement and the UK’s future immigration system.
-We are seeking clarification about what will happen to the EU citizens whom the Home Office will fail to reach by the deadline.
+Currently, the3million is focussing on campaigning for a legal safety bridge between the end of freedom of movement and the UK’s new immigration system.
+We are seeking clarification about what will happen to the EU citizens whom the Home Office failed to reach before the deadline.
 We are campaigning to get physical proof of status.
-We are also seeking to keep our existing political rights to vote and stand as candidate in local elections.
+We are also seeking to achieve residence-based voting rights for England and Northern Ireland, just as Scotland and Wales have done.
 You can read more about our campaign goals here: https://www.the3million.org.uk/goals